drekka/Alchemic/README.md

 ## References

-References are particular to iOS development.
-The idea is they declare that the object being managed will be created outside of Alchemic at some time in the future and passed to Alchemic for dependency injection and management.
+References are very useful.
+The idea is they tell the object factory not to create objects at all.
+Instead external code will create the object and the object factory will store the object and inject it's dependencies.

-The use case for this is view controllers which are typically managed by storyboards, but we may still want to use Alchemic to inject their dependencies.
+The use case for this is view controllers.
+Typically they get created by storyboards.
+Upon creation, we can tell Alchemic to store a reference to it and inject dependencies.
+By storing a reference, Alchemic can then inject it into other objects.

 ```objc
 // Objective-C